ibm-cloud-docs/ContinuousDelivery/limitations_plans.md

 * Use an optional header `IBM-CLOUD-API-KEY` to add CD and toolchains while creating a project.
 Generate a key for your API key from [here](https://cloud.ibm.com/login?redirect=%2Fiam%2Fapikeys).

+To successfully link a toolchain and CD instance parameters, you must use the `IBM-CLOUD-API-KEY` header.
+{: note}

 * Add parameters `toolchain_ID` and `cd_instance` in your request body to link your Git project to a specific CD and toolchain instance.

 :   To find your CD and toolchain instance IDs: